karllhughes/learn/_posts/2021-01-28-technical-content.md

 Once you start writing, build a process for capturing and refining your ideas.
 Good technical content is almost always an amalgamation of existing concepts, but the more you compile these ideas, the better you'll get.

-Finally, [tell the world when you write](https://draft.dev/write?)!
+Finally, [](https://draft.dev/write?)tell the world when you write!
 Your knowledge is valuable, and it's very rewarding to have people share and learn from your content.

+Interested in writing for Draft.dev?
+[Click here to learn more and apply today](http://draft.dev/write).
+Want access to our fantastic pool of writers?
+[Schedule a call to learn more about what we do](https://draft.dev/call).